 Myth 4: Closing Your Air Vents is a Great Way to Save Money

-If you don’t routinely keep your furnace maintained, it will eventually cost you more money.
+If you don’t keep your furnace maintained, it will cost you more money.
 Routine maintenance helps you to find issues before they become major problems.
 Regular maintenance will also help you to keep your home receiving adequate heating.

 If you have questions about your heating system, contact Thornton Heating and Cooling.
 We can provide you with more information about your HVAC system.
 If you need further help, we offer repairs, replacements, and maintenance.